West Norfolk Junction Railway: Route

 Burnham Market was the principal intermediate station on the West Norfolk branch, serving the largest settlement between Heacham and Wells-next-the-Sea.
 Its importance was to decline towards the end of the nineteenth century as it shed its urban functions to become the village it is today.
-A single platform was provided together with a brick station building situated on the down side of the line.
+A single platform was provided together with a brick station building situated on the north side of the line.
 There was a crossing loop to the west of the station allowing it to be a passing place.
 Four sidings led from the loop to serve a goods yard equipped with a red brick goods shed.
 Another siding led to a nearby brickworks which used the railway to import coal.
 The station, like many others along the line, also handled its fair share of agricultural traffic and, in addition, some fish traffic (notably shellfish) from nearby villages such as Brancaster and Burnham Overy.

 The station was also the nearest to Lord Nelson's birthplace at Burnham Thorpe, a fact capitalised on by the Great Eastern Railway which erected large nameboards proclaiming that this was the station "For Burnham Thorpe & Nelson's Birthplace".

 At Holkham the railway line curved away from the main village centre dominated by Holkham Hall, and followed a path nearer the coast.
 The line had been opposed by the occupant of Holkham Hall, the Earl of Leicester, who feared that it would lead to large scale resort development and an influx of holiday visitors near his home.
 A station was nevertheless opened opposite the main gates of Holkham Park which had been laid out by Thomas Coke who had reclaimed from the sea some of the land over which the railway now ran.
 The station's approach road, Lady Ann's Drive, continued for around half a mile to the beach at Holkham Gap.
 The station itself was very small, equipped with a single platform and no goods facilities.
 Architecturally, it was a miniature version of the Great Eastern's "Victorian House" design, incorporating a small platform canopy.
 There was a level crossing over Lady Ann's Road which was controlled by a wooden signal box.

 East of Holkham, the line curved southwards and rose on an embankment to cross the coast road on an overbridge, then turned eastwards to curve around the south of the town in a cutting which is now densely overgrown.